brugal/q3vm/README.md

 * Comments can be added in comments.dat

 The .dat files are opened from the current working directory.
 Comments in .dat files are specified with ';'.
-Values need to be specified as hex.
+Address and size values need to be specified as hex.

 ## Format of .dat files: